ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/05-Sorting-and-Filtering.md

 }
 ```

-The above resolver is annotated with the `BindMemberAttribute`, which allows us to indicate to the schema building process that the resolver replaces a field that has a different name than can be inferred from the resolver.
+The above resolver is annotated with the `BindMember` attribute.
+This instruct the schema builder to replace a field with a different name with this resolver.
 The new field name will become `imageUrl` instead of `imageKey`.

 The completed file should look like the following.